 Then share a piece of your personal testimony.

-This low key approach still accomplishes some evangelistic activity of sharing some of the gospel and some of your personal testimony.
+This low-key approach still accomplishes some evangelistic activity of sharing some of the gospel and some of your personal testimony.
 The key is that it was expected at the Thanksgiving party because you mentioned it in your invitation.

-2. Be intentional in your one to one conversations
+2. Be intentional in your one-to-one conversations

 You don’t have to be a conversational manipulator to force a conversation about Jesus.
 Those types of conversations really bug me and I find them obnoxious.